-This allows the operator to change the usage code(factory set at 1, 2, 3) used to reset the usage data in the Information Mode. a.
-Follows steps 1 and 2 above.
+This allows the operator to change the usage code (factory set at 1, 2, 3) used to reset the usage data in the Information Mode.

+a.
+Follow steps 1 and 2 above.

-- b.Press PROG until "SP-16" and "CHANGE, USG CODE?
-1=YES" shows in display, along with "CODE". - c.
+- b.
+Press Prog until "SP-16" and "CHANGE, USG CODE?
+1=YES" show in display, along with "USAGE". - c.
 Press 1.
-"ENTER NEW CODE, P=DONE, I=QUIT" shows in display.
+"ENTER NEW CODE, P=DONE, I=QUIT" show in display.
 Press Product buttons with new code. - d.
 If satisfied with code, press PROG.
-"REPEAT NEW CODE, P=DONE, I=QUIT, shows in display.
+"REPEAT NEW CODE, P=DONE, I=QUIT", show in display.
 Press same code buttons in step c. - e.
 If satisfied with code, press PROG . "\CODE CHANGE\" shows in display. - f.
-If not satisfied with code, press INFOand "\CANCELLED\" shows in display, then reverts back to "SP-16" and "CHANGE, USG CODE, 1=YES".
+If not satisfied with code, press INFO and "\CANCELLED\" shows in display, then reverts back to "SP-16" and "CHANGE, USG CODE?
+1=YES".
 Then the above steps can be repeated.

-Change Shortening Cook Cycles (SP-17)
+Change Shortening - A-Cook Cycles (SP-17)

 This mode allows the operator to set the number of Cook Cycles between shortening changes.
-When the set numbers of Cook Cycles is reached, the control displays "CHANGE OIL".
+When the set numbers of Cook Cycles is reached, the control displays "CHANGE OIL SOON".
 This mode is just a reminder and cooking can continue.